What is Metal Plating?- Definition, Types, & Benefits

 6. Plasma Spray Coating

-The coating material is injected into a very high temperature plasma flame (up to 10,000 K in heat), it is rapidly heated and then accelerated to a high velocity onto the surface of the part and rapidly cools to form a coating on the part’s surface.
+The coating material is injected into a very high temperature plasma flame (with temperatures up to 10,000 K in heat), as it is rapidly heated and then accelerated at a high velocity to the surface of the part and rapidly cools to form a coating on the part’s surface.

 Metals used in plating